jplsek/Basic-CMS-Project/README.md

 (this is all set in settings.php)

 ## Currently working on:
-2. Ability to change article settings in the CMS

-3. Make articles work nicely with the pages and easier to understand
+1. Make articles work nicely with the pages and easier to understand

-4. Welcome Page
+2. Welcome Page

-5. More flexible addition of pages
+3. More flexible addition of pages

-6. Make installation easier?
+4. Make installation easier?

-7. 1.0?
+5. 1.0?

 Stretch goals (I don't care too much about these...):